RedHatQE/fusor-qe/docs/guides/pull_requests.rst

 * If your code will require the documentation to be updated, include those documentation updates in your PR.
 * Once submitted, request review from the team (via IRC or email).
-* If a reviewer responds with comments/questions, address them promptly to ensure your PR is merged in quickly.
+* If a reviewer responds with comments/questions, please address them promptly to ensure your PR is merged in quickly.

 Reviewing
 ^^^^^^^^^